-- An overview of the key stages of the process and an indicative timeline. - A who's who as regards the IPO deal team. - Practical tips to help you achieve a successful IPO. - Important considerations to bear in mind when choosing a listing venue. - Key issues for technology companies to consider when preparing for an IPO.
+- An overview of the key stages of the process and an indicative timeline. - A who's who as regards the IPO deal team. - Practical tips to help you achieve a successful IPO. - Important considerations to bear in mind when choosing a listing venue. - Key issues for biotech and pharma companies to consider when preparing for an IPO.